ocaml/dune/doc/advanced-topics.rst

 -----------------------

-For specific situations where one needs to refer to individual compilation artifacts, special variables (see :ref:`variables`) are provided, so the user doesn't need to be aware of the particular naming conventions or directory layout implemented by Dune.
+For specific situations where one needs to refer to individual compilation artifacts, special variables (see :doc:`concepts/variables`) are provided, so the user doesn't need to be aware of the particular naming conventions or directory layout implemented by Dune.

 These variables can appear wherever a :ref:`deps-field` is expected and also inside :ref:`user-actions`.
 When used inside :ref:`user-actions`, they